Our history

 JIPIJAPA FABRIC

-Jipijapa is a plant native to the tropical zones of the American continent.
-Mayan artisans collect jipi to prepare its fibers and weave them.
+The jipijapa is a plant native to the tropical areas of the American continent.
+Mayan artisans collect the jipi to prepare its fibers and weave them.

 MACHINE EMBROIDERY

-Represents the skill and ability of artisans to capture the tradition and motifs of the Yucatan Peninsula through a tool.
+It represents the skill and ability of the artisans to capture through a tool the tradition and motifs of the Yucatan Peninsula.

 Mexican Handcrafted Design - Maya Workshop

-Discover Taller Maya, a collective brand rooted in the rich Mayan culture of the Yucatan Peninsula.
-Since 2002, we have been dedicated to revitalizing ancestral techniques and generating sustainable income opportunities
+Discover Taller Maya, a collective brand rooted in the rich Maya culture of the Yucatan Peninsula.
+Since 2002, we have been dedicated to revitalizing ancestral techniques and creating sustainable income opportunities

 2021-2023 © Taller Maya.
 All rights reserved.